stojadin2701/ADA2017/Project/README.md

 # Dataset
 The primary dataset that we will use in this project is GDELT - The Global Database of Events, Language, and Tone.
-This dataset comes in two versions: 1.0 and 2.0:
+This dataset comes in two versions - 1.0 and 2.0:
 - The GDELT 1.0 database contains information about newsworthy events that occurred from January 1st, 1979. until the present day.
 From January 1979 through the end of March 2013, records are stored in monthly and yearly files by the date the event took place.
 Beginning with April 2013, files are created daily, which provides a huge amount of historical data for our analysis.
 Also beginning with April 1st 2013. each reported event contains the URL of the news source that reported it.
 - GDELT 2.0 database records start from February 19th 2015 and are updated every 15 minutes.
 In addition to the higher number of events, this database also adds media mentions of the specific event that occurred, which can be used to track the discussion about that event in time.
 Also, this database adds more detailed sentiment analysis to every event and increases the volume of data coming from the Non-Western world, which will also be important in our analysis.